 7) Buy used baby stuff

 There is no shame in buying stuff used!
-You’re preventing waste and saving money!
+You’re preventing waste and cutting costs on your baby budget!

 Most of the baby things we bought “used” were actually new with tags or might as well have had the tags (they were in excellent condition)!
 Babies grow out of things quickly – sometimes before they use or wear out their stuff!

 We bought many baby things at yard sales, baby consignment stores and thrift shops.
-We also bought things on Facebook Marketplace, Facebook buy/sell groups, Letgo, and Varagesale.
+We also bought things on Facebook Marketplace, Facebook buy/sell and mom groups, and VarageSale.

 We got the best deals at yard sales.
 At 1 yard sale, we got 12 boxes of baby clothes and products for $50!
-If you visit the yard sale close to the end, you’ll get the best deals and might even get items for free as people often don’t want to move stuff back inside their house.
+If you visit the yard sale at the end of the day, you’ll get the best deals and might even get items for free as people often don’t want to move stuff back inside their house.

 If you’re looking to trim costs even further, contact the people selling used goods you want and ask if they’re open to trading.
 If you have items listed in the same platform, it’ll be easy for them to browse and see if they need anything you have available.